RatioPBC/ratio-dbt-project/README.md

   * You may also need to manually run `mise activate pwsh | Out-String | Invoke-Expression`.
 1. Run `mise dr` to make sure mise is correctly setup.
 If you do not get "No problems found", follow the suggested actions until you do.
 1. Run `mise install` to install tools like Python, uv and duckdb.
-1. Run `uv run main.py` and you should see "Hello from ratio-dbt-project!".
+1. Run `uv run main.py` and you should see "Hello from Ratio!".
   * If this fails, try `uv sync` or `mise activate pwsh | Out-String | Invoke-Expression`.
 1. Run `uv run dbt --version` and you should see dbt version information.
 1. Run `mise run db:get`